-While gambling tourism brings in a lot of visitors (and revenue), there are many reasons why Macau is an excellent destination for solo travellers.
+While gambling tourism brings in a lot of visitors (and revenue), there are many things to do in Macau.
 The well-preserved colonial architecture can be seen in the historical centre, which has been deemed a UNESCO World Heritage Site.
 Furthermore, Macau’s designation as a “Creative Cities Network in the field of Gastronomy” by UNESCO, draws foodies everywhere to experience the delightful Macanese cuisine.

 How to get to Macau

-Once you are at either ferry terminal, you can take a hotel shuttle bus to your hotel for free.
+Once at either ferry terminal, take a free shuttle bus to your hotel.

 How to get around Macau